bitburner/ivre-wizard/README.md

 I created this script for doing scans with IVRE (https://ivre.rocks/) on Kali (https://www.kali.org/) where IVRE comes pre installed and configured.
 This makes scanning with IVRE more practical for non-production environments like for CTF and labs.
 I recommend setting up Wireguard on Linode or other cloud host and pipe all your scan traffic through there.

 # Requirements
-IVRE - Comes ready to go in Kali zenity - should be installed in Kali by default. figlet - apt install figlet toilet - apt install toilet
+- IVRE - Comes ready to go in Kali.
+- zenity - should be installed in Kali by default.
+- figlet - apt install figlet.
+- toilet - apt install toilet.

 # Install and run